 Orca, Southwark Playhouse, 2016

 The world premiere by BBC Scriptroom winner May Sumbwanyambe.
 An unflinching examination of land ownership, belonging and postcolonial justice in Zimbabwe.
-Winner of the 2016 Alfred Fagon Audience Award.
-To be adapted on BBC Radio Four in summer 2017.
+Winner of the 2016 Alfred Fagon Audience Award, and adapted on BBC Radio Four.

 Tomcat, Southwark Playhouse, 2015